cemvarol/AZ-301/T4M3/NewLab/Instructions.md

 #### Task 3: Configure routing on an Azure VM running Windows Server 2016

-1. On the lab computer, from the Azure portal, start a Remote Desktop session to **az3000401-vm2-R** Azure VM.
+1. On the lab computer, from the Azure portal, start a Remote Desktop session to **VM-R** Azure VM.

 2. When prompted to authenticate, specify the following credentials: